ZupIT/beagle-docs/content/en/backend/get-started/creating-a-project-from-scratch.md

 }
 ```

-- The `@RestController` annotation defines this class as a controller class
+- The `@RestController` annotation defines this class as a controller class;
-- The `screenBeagleService` parameter must have its type defined as: `ScreenBeagleService`
+- The `screenBeagleService` parameter must have its type defined as: `ScreenBeagleService`;
-- The `getScreen` method needs to annotate `@ GetMapping ("/ screen")` to create the `"/ screen"` path in the application's URL and receive the result of the `createScreenBeagle` function
+- The `getScreen` method needs to annotate `@ GetMapping ("/ screen")` to create the `"/ screen"` path in the application's URL and receive the result of the `createScreenBeagle` function;

 The backend is ready to serve as the BFF of your Server-Driven application.